Earn rewards for spending at Myer with the MYER one rewards program.

 For every 2,000 points you earn, you’ll receive a $20 Reward Card you can use at the department store.
 Myer issues these on a quarterly basis, so the more points you earn, the more $20 Reward Cards you can get.

-Myer also has two credit cards, the Myer Card and the Myer Visa Card, you can use to earn additional shopping credits.
+Myer also offers the Myer Credit Card, which you can use to earn additional shopping credits.
 This guide outlines the key details of the MYER one rewards program and the credit card options.

 How do MYER one credit cards work?